ushangt/java/README.md

 # java
-Java projects.
 Contains a lot of algorithm and data structure problems.
-CLRS and CTCI questions as well.
+CLRS and CTCI questions as well as hackerrank questions.